Fertility & Perinatal Mental Health

 Transition to Parenthood

-Becoming a parent reorganizes almost everything — identity, relationships, priorities, sense of self.
+Becoming a parent reorganizes almost everything: identity, relationships, priorities, and sense of self.
 That reorganization can be joyful and deeply disorienting at the same time.
 I work with new parents navigating the gap between what they expected parenthood to feel like and what it actually does.
+This work connects naturally to couples therapy when the relational dynamic is shifting.

 Reproductive Trauma